 International Copyright Law

-In the close to 200 countries around the world that belong to the Berne Convention (the leading international copyright treaty) — including Canada and the U.S. — copyright protection is automatic upon the creation of a work (i.e., once the work is in some sort of tangible or fixed form).
+Under Berne, copyright protection is automatic upon the creation of a work (once it's in a tangible or fixed form).
 This means that no registration or deposit with a government copyright office is required in order to have copyright protection.